brunolm/blog-posts/git/how-to-write-a-good-git-commit-message.md

 ---
-title: How to Write a Good Git Commit Message
+title: "How to Write a Good Git Commit Message"
 tags: [git]
 ---